 A cellist who studies under the tutelage of Greg Phillips, Davidson was chosen from a number of candidates by a panel of music faculty from SUNY Orange and professional musicians from the Hudson Valley.
-She performed in December with the 2017 NYS School Music Association All-State Orchestra at Eastman Theatre in Rochester, N.Y.
+She performed with the 2017 NYS School Music Association All-State Orchestra at Eastman Theatre in Rochester.

-In addition, she was principal cellist at both the Area All-State Music Festival in November and the All-County Music Festival this past January.
+In addition, she was principal cellist at both the Area All-State Music Festival in November and the All-County Music Festival in 2018.
 She has been cello section leader in the Monroe-Woodbury Chamber Orchestra since her sophomore year, and was cello section leader at the 2017 WorldStrides Heritage Inaugural Concert in Washington, D.C., where the Monroe-Woodbury Chamber Orchestra received numerous first place awards.

 Davidson mentors fifth graders with Central Valley Elementary Orchestra teacher Michele George, who first taught Davidson the cello.
 She has studied cello privately with Phillips for six years.
-She has studied classical piano for 11 years and will play string bass in Monroe-Woodbury’s upcoming high school musical.
+She has studied classical piano for 11 years and played string bass in Monroe-Woodbury’s 2018 high school musical.
 She plans to study both neuroscience and music in college this fall.

 The SUNY Orange Community Orchestra has selected trombone soloist Angela Prictoe, a junior at Monroe-Woodbury High School, as winner of the orchestra’s 15th annual Concerto/Aria Contest.